sudiptosen/BowerPower/readme.md

   - It extends Visual Studio's Package Manager Console's commands
   - It's a work in progress for now :)

-Install
+Install (Visual Studio only)
 --
-When you do
+When you run the following in Package Manager console

 ```
 Install-Package bowerpower
 ```
-it automatically installs required dependencies
+it installs bowerpower and it's dependencies

 Please Note